spatialthoughts/qgis-tutorials/source/docs/3/automating_map_creation.rst

 .. image:: /static/3/automating_map_creation/images/33.png
    :align: center

-34. In the :guilabel:`Symbology` tab, click on :guilabel:`Sinple fill` and select ``Shapeburst fill`` as the :guilabel:`Symbol layer type`.
+34. In the :guilabel:`Symbology` tab, click on :guilabel:`Simple fill` and select ``Shapeburst fill`` as the :guilabel:`Symbol layer type`.
 Choose the :guilabel:`Two color` option and select shades of green and blue that you like.
 Click :guilabel:`OK`.

 .. image:: /static/3/automating_map_creation/images/34.png
    :align: center